 - Laser therapy has a similar effect but tends to be more precise as the dermatologist has more control over the intensity of the treatment.
 Laser treatments involve ‘zapping’ the affected areas with high-energy light.
 The mildest treatments work on the skin’s epidermis (surface layer), while more intense treatments can penetrate the deepest layers of the skin.
 Find out more in Laser therapy: how should I care for my skin after treatment?

 Dermatologists may also prescribe and/or use hydroquinone which is still regarded as the most effective topical agent for reducing hyperpigmentation.
 It can, however, only be used for limited periods of time because, like other forms of chemical peel and laser treatment, it can irritate skin and actually cause post-inflammatory hyperpigmentation, especially in people with phototype 3 – 6 (Please refer to Fitzpatrick phototyping scale).

 Dermo-cosmetic skincare products can be used daily to help to extend the results of dermatological treatments.
-All four products in the Eucerin Anti-Pigment range – a day cream, a night cream, a dual action serum and a spot corrector – contain Thiamidol, an effective and patented ingredient that acts at the root cause of hyperpigmentation by reducing melanin production.
+All four products in the Eucerin Anti-Pigment range – a day cream, a night cream, a dual serum and a spot corrector – contain Thiamidol, an effective and patented ingredient that acts at the root cause of hyperpigmentation by reducing melanin production.
 It has been clinically and dermatologically proven to reduce dark spots and prevent their re-appearance.
 The Dual Serum now comes in a mono-chamber pack to make application even easier, with the same proven efficacy in the formula.